 This goes without saying, and most brands have already operationalized their social care teams on Twitter and other platforms.
 But this is a good reminder that you should integrate social care into your Twitter marketing strategy, as users will ask questions or have concerns.

 Your social care team should be prepared to handle any customer service issues arising from your digital marketing campaigns.
-By integrating social care, you can ensure that users have a positive experience with your brand on the platform.
+By integrating social care, you can ensure users have a positive experience with your brand on the platform.
 Additionally, monitoring and responding to tweets about your brand can help you gather feedback and understand how people perceive your campaigns.

 Using Twitter for content distribution